 Any means you may have, such as weekly income or savings, are taken into account for these payments, but not your own home.
 You must also satisfy the habitual residence condition.
 Apply to the Department of Social Protection.

 The State Pension (Non-Contributory) is a payment for people aged 66 or over who do not qualify for a State Pension (Contributory).

 If you are a widowed person or a surviving civil partner who is not entitled to a Widow’s, Widower’s or Surviving Civil Partner's Contributory Pension, has not remarried or entered into a new civil partnership, has no dependent children and is not cohabiting, you may be eligible for a Widow's, Widower's or Surviving Civil Partner's Non-Contributory Pension.
 This is a means-tested payment.
 At age 66 you transfer to the State Pension (Non-Contributory).

 Occupational pensions are organised by employers to provide pensions to employees on retirement or to surviving dependants on the death of an employee.
 Personal pensions or Personal Retirement Savings Accounts (PRSAs) are organised individually by self-employed people or employed people who do not have an occupational pension scheme.

 You need to deal directly with the pension provider to find out exactly what benefits your pension gives you.
-The Pensions Board is the regulatory body for occupational pensions and PRSAs.
-If you have a complaint, the Board will advise you about your rights.
+The Pensions Authority is the regulatory body for occupational pensions and PRSAs.
+If you have a complaint, the Authority will advise you about your rights.
 The Pensions Ombudsman investigates and decides on complaints relating to occupational pensions and PRSAs.
 Generally, you may have income from other sources, for example, from work, if you are receiving a pension.
 There are some restrictions on people getting both a pension and employment income from the public sector – you should check with the pension provider.

 Apply to the Department of Social Protection for these payments.